alfredogiwisch/Kawasaki-GPX600-digital-speedometer/README.md

 Latest update 29 March 2013:

 Below is the speedometer program in assembler language for everyone who want to build it.
 The speedometer module use a PIC 16F628 microcontroller, same processor are used on the tachometer board.
+The counter is set for a sensor on the wheel with a pulse every 60 grads of rotation.
+The device has two up/down buttons to adjust the counter via GPS.

 The 16F628 is backward compatible with previous 16F84 microcontroller.
 ---------------------------------------------------------------------------------------------------------